sdellysse/codeigniter-contentful/README.markdown

 1. Download either the [tarball][1] or the [zipball][2],
    depending upon your poison of choice, and extract it.
-2. Copy the contents of the extracted directory to your CodeIgniter project root.
+2. Copy the following files into your application directory:
-3. That's it.
-It comes with an example controller/layout/view combination for testing purposes.
-Assuming your project url is http://localhost/ci, point your web browser to http://localhost/ci/index.php/contentfultest.
+   * config/contentful.php
+   * helpers/contentfulmanager\_helper.php
+   * libraries/contentful.php
+   * libraries/contentfulmanager.php

 Usage
 -----

-### In your controller:
+### In your controller: `application/controllers/contentfultest.php`:

     class ContentfulTest extends CI_Controller {
       public function index() {